CoreSheep/Stochastic-Activations-Quantization-Backward/README.md

 ## 🤝 Contributing

-This repository contains the research implementation for my master's thesis.
-While primarily for academic purposes, suggestions and discussions are welcome through GitHub issues.
+This repository contains the thesis documentation for academic research on mix-precision stochastic quantization.
+For academic discussions and questions about the research, please feel free to open issues or contact the author.

 ## 📄 License